powerlang/powerlang/README.md

 # Power Smalltalk

-Tis is the main Power Smalltalk repo, clone here and then execute the `scripts/init-for-bootstrapping.sh` script to get all the others automatically loaded.
+This is the main Power Smalltalk repo, clone here and then execute the `scripts/init-for-bootstrapping.sh` script to get all the others automatically loaded.

 This is Power Smalltalk.
 Below is our vision of what a modern Smalltalk design